 Because Loir’s works are not as familiar as those by her male contemporaries, portraits are still being discovered.
 This painting was long attributed to the Swedish portraitist Alexander Roslin and then to the French painter Jacques Aved, even though it is not typical of their works.
 The distinguished scholar Joseph Baillio recently recognized that it bears the distinctive hallmarks of Loir’s style, particularly the rendering of the eyes, the lace, and the highlights on the velvet.
 Furthermore, the writing desk with ormolu mounts is found in three other portraits by the artist, so it must have been a studio prop.
 The attribution is now secure and has been accepted by leading experts in French 18th-century painting.

 There are very few works by the artist in America, the most noteworthy being the Presumed Portrait of Madame Geoffrin in the National Museum of Women in the Arts, Washington, D.C.
 We are delighted to add such a fine painting to our permanent collection thanks to the support of The Janet and Richard Geary Endowment for European Art.
 It enhances some of our best contemporaneous paintings, including Boucher’s Portrait of a Lady and Louis Tocqué’s Portrait of a Young Man in Armor, and it addresses the historic under-representation of women artists in the collection.
-It is the first important acquisition in the Museum’s campaign to add 125 works by female artists for the 125th anniversary in 2017.

 —Dawson Carr, Ph.D., The Janet and Richard Geary